Prajakta Mali

 Prajakta Mali (/hns/; born 8 August 1989) is an Indian actress, producer, and poet who primarily works in Marathi films and television.

 Born in Pandharpur and raised in Pune, Mali won the dance reality show Kya Masti Kya Dhoom at the age of 14.
 She had an uncredited role in Ashutosh Gowariker's Swades (2004) and also appeared as a child artist in the Marathi drama film Taandala – Ek Mukhavta (2008).
 After appearing in several Marathi daily soaps, she gained recognition for her role as Meghana in the romantic drama series Julun Yeti Reshimgathi (2013–2015).

 Mali made her lead film debut with Kedar Shinde’s comedy-drama Kho-Kho (2013).
 She later received critical acclaim for her performances in Hampi (2017), the comedy thriller Dokyala Shot (2019), the comedy Pandu (2021), the family drama Luckdown Be Positive, and the social thriller Y (both 2022).
 For her role in Pandu, she won the MFK Award for Favourite Villain.
 Since 2018, she has been hosting the comedy sketch show Maharashtrachi Hasyajatra on Sony Marathi.
 In 2022, she made her web debut with Abhijit Panse’s thriller drama RaanBaazaar, where she portrayed a prostitute, earning widespread acclaim.
 This was followed by her title role as a renowned dancer in the epic historical drama Phullwanti (2024), which also marked her debut as a producer.

 Beyond acting, Mali founded the Nrityangan Dance Academy in Pune and launched her traditional jewellery brand, PrajaktaRaj.
 She also published a poetry book titled Prajakta Prabha in 2021.

 Early life

 Mali was born on 8 August 1989 in Barshi, Maharashtra, into a Marathi family.
 Later, her family moved to Pune.
 Her father is a retired CID officer, and her mother is Shweta Mali.
 She completed her Masters in Performing Arts (Bharatanatyam) from Lalit Kala Kendra, Pune University.
 She was also awarded a scholarship by the Ministry of Culture for higher studies in Bharatnatyam.
 At an early age, she founded her dance academy, Nrityangan Dance Academy, which currently has six branches in Pune.
+On her birthday in August 2026, Mali announced that she had adopted a vegan diet, citing health reasons after her body began rejecting dairy products.